-Within the City of Los Angeles, LADWP operates a 24-hour 7 day a week Electric Trouble Section that responds to power outages related issues in the distribution system.
+Within the City and Owens Valley, LADWP operates a 24-hour 7 day a week Electric Trouble Section that responds to power outages related issues in the distribution system.
 If LADWP receives a notification regarding a possible hazard, LADWP will send an Electric Trouble Patrol Crew to the hazard to determine the appropriate action.